rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 - A mobile code device is created in a client application installed on your phone, notebook, or other digital device.

-You can add multi-factor authentication by updating your account settings in the [MyRackspace Portal](https://login.rackspace.com).
+You can add multifactor authentication by updating your account settings in the [MyRackspace Portal](https://login.rackspace.com).
 After you pair a device with your account, authentication becomes a two-step process:

 1. Each time you log in, the Identity service generates a code and sends it to the paired device.

-2. After the code is sent, the system prompts you to type the code and submit it to the Identity service to complete the authentication process.
+2. When it sends the code, the system prompts you to type the code and submit it to the Identity service to complete the authentication process.

     **Note:** Standard text message rates and data fees apply based on your contract with your mobile device provider.

-Additionally, account administrators can configure account-wide settings to specify a multi-factor authentication policy for all account users.
-By default, account users have the option to set up and use multi-factor authentication.
+Additionally, account administrators can configure account-wide settings to specify a multifactor authentication policy for all account users.
+By default, account users have the option to set up and use multifactor authentication.
-Administrators can update the account-wide settings to require multi-factor authentication for all users.
-When this setting is enabled, users can’t access their account until they configure multi-factor authentication.
-Current users are logged out as soon as the account-wide requirement is applied.
-At the next login, users are notified of the increased security and are prompted to complete the setup process.
+Administrators can update the account-wide settings to require multifactor authentication for all users.
+With this setting enabled, users can’t access their account until they configure multifactor authentication.
+Current users are logged out as soon as the account-wide requirement applies.
+At the next login, the system notifies users of the increased security and prompts them to complete the setup process.

 ### Considerations

-- Multi-factor authentication cannot be configured from the Cloud Control Panel inside of the MyRackspace Portal.
+- You cannot configure multifactor authentication from the Cloud Control Panel inside of the MyRackspace Portal.
 You must log in to the [Cloud Office Control Panel](https://login.rackspace.com) and use these [instructions](/support/how-to/multi-factor-authentication-from-the-cloud-control-panel/) to set up your users for the Cloud Control Panel.

 - Administrators cannot set up devices for users.
 Users must configure their own devices.
-To change multi-factor authentication settings, users must log in to the MyRackspace Portal with the user credentials they want to modify.
+To change multifactor authentication settings, users must log in to the MyRackspace Portal with the user credentials they want to modify.

 ### Configure your account to authenticate by using an SMS device

-To configure your account to use an SMS device for multi-factor authentication, you need the phone number associated with your digital device.
-The device must be enabled to receive SMS text messages.
+To configure your account to use an SMS device for multifactor authentication, you need the phone number associated with your digital device.
+Ensure that you have enabled the device to receive SMS text messages.

 To register and verify an SMS device, use the following steps: